 It was a hunting palace during the days of royalty.
 One of the most famed rulers of Bikaner, Maharaja Ganga Singh was fond of Gajner and would utilize every convenient opportunity to visit here.
 If you have never been to Gajner, someday you should.

-There is no functional purpose of the Patrika gate.
+There is no functional purpose for the Patrika gate.
 Therefore, it cannot be clubbed with old Jaipur Gates.
-To summarize, the importance of Patrika Gate to Jaipur is similar to the relevance of Gateway of India to Mumbai and India Gate to New delhi.
+To summarize, the importance of the Patrika Gate to Jaipur is similar to the relevance of the Gateway of India to Mumbai and the India Gate to New Delhi.
 It is an iconic place; a beautiful amalgamation of the art and architecture of Rajasthan.

-I find Patrika Gate an outstanding place to witness the rich & vibrant architectural and cultural legacies of Rajasthan.
-It is not merely a splendid place for photographic opportunities.
-One should expend adequate time to enjoy each of the painted panels.
-Patrika Gate reminds me this quote- “Find a beautiful place and get lost”.
+Patrika Gate is an outstanding place to witness the rich & vibrant architectural and cultural legacies of Rajasthan.
+It is also a splendid place for photographic opportunities; a reason why one finds many pre-wedding photoshoots at the gate and a popular place for Instagrammers.
+Each architectural element of Patrika Gate is unique and makes for an inspiring visit for art and architecture lovers.
+One should expend adequate time to enjoy each of the painted panels of the gate to understand its context.
+Patrika Gate reminds me of this quote- “Find a beautiful place and get lost”.
 Here is another befitting quote “Sometimes you need a break in a beautiful place.”

 Isn’t it super that a traveler flying in and out of Jaipur can spare a few moments to visit Patrika Gate and get an architectural and cultural glimpse of Rajasthan?
 A snapshot of Rajasthan!